Help us improve your experience.

 2. Configure the mgmt_junos routing instance at the [edit routing-instances] hierarchy level.

-3. Configure the mgmt_junos routing instance at one of the three routing-instance hierarchy levels for scripts:
+3. Configure the mgmt_junos routing instance at the hierarchy level for that script:

 • For event scripts, configure the mgmt_junos routing instance at the [edit event-options event-script file] hierarchy level.